daberni/crashlytics-logback-appender/README.md

 Simple logback appender to log to Crashlytics for enhanced crash reports.

+# !
+Archived ! #

+Archived due to Fabric Crashlytics beeing superseded by Firebase Crashlytics, see https://github.com/finki001/firebase-crashlytics-logback-appender for same functionality.

 ## Usage

 Add as dependency in your `build.gradle` file: